-In the first place, the fact that the U.S. or any other country that can issue safe bonds pays an interest rate below the market rate so that bondholders can earn a convenience yield implies a tradeoff.
+In the first place, there is a tradeoff between liquidity and pecuniary return.
+When the U.S. or any other country issues a safe bond, it pays an interest rate below the market rate because bondholders also earn a convenience yield.
 On the one hand, investors value the liquidity, but on the other, they pay for it by having to accept a lower rate of interest on the government bond.
 If we consider two competing countries that can offer equally safe bonds, investors would prefer the one with the lower price (the higher rate of interest.)
 Holding demand for safe assets constant, the country that can supply more safe government bonds will pay a higher interest rate in equilibrium.
 In turn, that will mean investors prefer the bonds from the country with the largest supply.
-If Belgium, for example, were the world's supplier of safe assets, that country could offer its debt at a very low interest rate.

 While an increase in the supply of assets drives down its price when the government bonds are truly safe, the higher supply also raises the likelihood of default.
-He, et al. (2019) then highlight a tradeoff: When the demand for safe assets is high, investors favor the country that can supply the assets plentifully at a lower price.
+He, et al. (2019) then highlight the competing forces: When the demand for safe assets is high, investors favor the country that can supply the assets plentifully at a lower price.
 But when the demand for safe assets slacks off, having a large supply may be detrimental if it heightens the likelihood of default.
 In that case, investors prefer the country with the bonds that are relatively less likely to default.
 Indeed, as the demand for safe assets falls, investors might prefer to switch toward the country with the stronger fundamentals even if it currently pays a lower interest rate.

 There are a couple of "relatives" that matter in this analysis.
 First, when we talk about the likelihood of default, what matters it the country's ability to service its debt.
 For a given fiscal structure, large countries can service more debt.
-That is, we can more or less scale up the amount of sovereign debt a country can issue for a given probability of default by the size of the country.
+That is, we can more or less scale up the amount of sovereign debt a country can issue at a given probability of default by the size of the country.
 This implies that larger countries have a natural advantage.
 For two countries with an equal probability of default, the larger one can supply more of the safe asset, and therefore it will sell at a lower price.